horimre/imdb/README.md

 ```
 python imdb.py
 ```
-The scipt produces two output files.
-Open them from the project folder.
+The script produces an output file called "imdb_top_20.csv".
+You can open it from the project folder.

 ## How to execute unit tests from terminal and check coverage report:
 Inside the virtual environment execute the following commands: